-You'll have fun trying these old fashioned egg shake recipes once used by pharmacy soda fountain operators.
-Similar to an eggnog yet uniquely different, some call for milk while others contain sparkling soda water.
-These refreshing beverages are not only delicious, but spark great conversation.
+Have fun trying these eggnog shake recipes to make what were once called Egg Shakes by the old time soda jerks.
+They are similar to an eggnog yet uniquely different, some call for milk while others contain sparkling soda water.
+These thick shakes are not only delicious, but spark great conversation.

 The Dispenser's Formulary or Soda Water Guide (1915)

 1 ounce any desired flavor of syrup, 1/4 glassful finely shaved ice, enough milk to make 12 ounces, 1 egg.
 Shake and strain.
 This formula makes a genuine egg milk shake.
 Use very little ice.
 Charge 15 cents.